17 Visualization

 theme_minimal()

 The pipe feeds data into ggplot(), and after that, + composes the layers.
-The grammar makes it readable: each line adds one component, so you can read from top to bottom to understand the full specification.
+Each line adds one component, so you can read the full specification top to bottom, like a recipe where every ingredient appears in order.

 17.8 ggplot2 as lambda calculus

 A ggplot specification is a program.
-Not metaphorically: it is a tree of expressions that gets evaluated to produce output, just like any other R expression.
-The connection to the ideas from Chapter 7 runs deep.
+Not metaphorically: it is a tree of expressions that gets evaluated to produce output, just like any other R expression, and the connection to the ideas from Chapter 7 runs deep.

 aes() is a function that returns unevaluated expressions.
-When you write aes(x = bill_length_mm, y = body_mass_g), R does not look up bill_length_mm in your environment.
-It captures the expression and stores it for later evaluation inside the data frame.
-This is the same quoting mechanism you will see in Chapter 26: aes() is non-standard evaluation applied to visualization.
+When you write aes(x = bill_length_mm, y = body_mass_g), R does not look up bill_length_mm in your environment; it captures the expression and stores it for later evaluation inside the data frame.
+This is the same quoting mechanism you will encounter in Chapter 26: aes() is non-standard evaluation applied to visualization.
 The mapping is a description of a computation, not the computation itself, exactly like a lambda expression describes a function without executing it.

 The + operator on ggplot layers is monoidal composition.
-Each layer is an independent unit, and combining two with + produces a new plot object.
-The empty plot ggplot() acts as an identity element (adding it changes nothing).
+Each layer is an independent unit, combining two with + produces a new plot object, and the empty plot ggplot() acts as an identity element (adding it changes nothing).
 An associative binary operation with an identity element is a monoid, one of the simplest structures in algebra.
-String concatenation with "" as identity is a monoid; list concatenation with list() is a monoid; function composition with the identity function is a monoid. ggplot layers are another instance.
-We will see in Chapter 21 that Reduce() works precisely because it folds over a monoid, and in Section 30.8 how the pattern generalizes.
+String concatenation with "" as identity is a monoid; list concatenation with list() is a monoid; function composition with the identity function is a monoid. ggplot layers are another instance of the same pattern.
+We will see in Chapter 21 that Reduce() works precisely because it folds over a monoid, and in Section 30.8 how the pattern generalizes further.

 The rendering pipeline itself is function composition.
-When ggplot2 draws a plot, it runs a sequence of transformations: data → stat (statistical transformation) → scale (map values to aesthetic space) → coord (project into pixel coordinates) → render (draw shapes).
-Each step takes a data structure and returns a data structure.
-The pipeline is render ∘ coord ∘ scale ∘ stat, pure composition.
-A graphics engine, at its core, is a chain of morphisms between categories: data space → statistical space → aesthetic space → physical space (pixels).
+When ggplot2 draws a plot, it runs a sequence of transformations: data, then stat (statistical transformation), then scale (map values to aesthetic space), then coord (project into pixel coordinates), then render (draw shapes).
+Each step takes a data structure and returns a data structure, making the pipeline render ∘ coord ∘ scale ∘ stat, pure composition.
+A graphics engine, at its core, is a chain of morphisms between categories: data space to statistical space to aesthetic space to physical space (pixels).
 Each geom_*() specifies what the final rendering step should draw; everything before it is a data transformation pipeline.

-This is why the grammar works so well.
-It is not a grab bag of plot types; it is a small set of composable functions.
-You have already seen this principle: small functions that compose are more powerful than large functions that don’t (Chapter 15). ggplot2 applies that principle to visualization.
+This is why the grammar works so well: a small set of composable functions rather than a grab bag of plot types.
+You have already seen this principle at work: small functions that compose are more powerful than large functions that don’t (Chapter 15). ggplot2 applies that principle to visualization.

 Exercises